Back to Work, But Still 'Mom'

 Armed with my sales background and experience in content creation, along with all the attributes honed from motherhood listed above, I took the leap.

-Today, half a decade later, I happily work from my home office, schedule meetings with neighbors and local business owners while my kids are at school, and earn an income that far exceeds the initial expectation I had of what a flexibility-focused mother could achieve.
+Today, I happily work from my home office, schedule meetings with neighbors and local business owners while my kids are at school, and earn an income that far exceeds the initial expectation I had of what a flexibility-focused mother could achieve.

 I love what I do, and I don’t have to sacrifice a single item on my wish list to do it.